zhouyongyou/BTL/README.md

 ## Deposit & Withdrawal Rules
 - The minimum amount you can deposit is **0.01 BNB**.
-- Both deposits and withdrawals have a **24‑hour cooldown**.
-You must wait at least one day between each action.
+- Both deposits and withdrawals have a **1‑hour cooldown**.
+You must wait at least one hour between each action.

 The **Pool Statistics** section on the page shows the amount of BNB currently in the reward pool and the address of the most recent winner.
 A **Full History** link opens BscScan with an advanced filter so you can verify every payout.